openshift/jenkins-plugin/README.md

 ####  "Tag OpenShift Image"

-The step name is "openShiftTag".
+The step name is "openshiftTag".
 Mandatory parameters are:

 a)  "sourceStream" or "srcStream":  The ImageStream of the existing image.